Complete these common phrases for me:

 You’re not getting to heaven based on what you do.
 You can’t earn salvation.
 You’re going to go to heaven because of what Jesus did for you.
 You’re going to go to heaven, it’s because you realize that grace is a free gift to those who need it.

-The second characteristic of grace is this:
+The second thing about grace is this:

 R – ROOTED IN GOD’S CHARACTER